How to Perform Hajj with a Pakistani Passport from the USA

 Q: Can I do this if I'm a U.S. citizen with Pakistani origin?

 A: If you hold dual citizenship (USA and Pakistan), yes!
 You can use your Pakistani passport for Hajj purposes.
 Just ensure both passports are valid and carry both when traveling.
+You'll enter Saudi Arabia on your Pakistani passport with the Hajj visa.

 Q: How early should I start the process?

 A: Ideally 8-12 months before your intended Hajj year.
 Applications typically open 8-10 months before Hajj season.
+The earlier you start, the better your chances of getting your preferred package and accommodations.

 Q: What about women traveling alone?